SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ### Membership
 A user will want to know what permissions he/she currently has, and the permission groups of other people in the room (to see who to contact about things, for example).
 This command lists out each permission group.

-The first of the two messages the bot will post will be a reply to the command
+The first of the two messages the bot will post will be a reply to the command:

 > Below is a listing of the people in each permission group: